-Most infections with the Ehrlichia bacterium are mild, with few cases being severe.
+Most infections with the Anaplasma bacterium are mild, with few cases being severe.
 The number of chronic forms is not currently known.

-Ehrlichia infections were previously assigned to rickettsioses, yet the infection is now considered a separate category of pathogen.
-Ehrlichia is usually transmitted to humans via ticks.
+Anaplasma infections were previously assigned to rickettsioses, yet the infection is now considered a separate category of pathogen.
+Anaplasma is usually transmitted to humans via ticks.
 The sickness manifests itself as a feverish, flu-like infection with headaches.
 In the event of severe sickness, myalgia, liver and kidney dysfunctions as well as inflammation to the meninges will occur.